IND Rockaway Line: Subway conversion

 When the railroad made it clear that it was not planning to rebuild the line, the city bought the line on June 11, 1952, for $8.5 million.
 The LIRR needed the money for its big safety program, which cost $6 million.
 The New York City Board of Transportation, operators of the subway system, started preparing contracts for the reconstruction of the line right after the sale went through.
 In total, $47.5 million was spent to rebuild the line and to convert it for subway use, something they were planning to do as far back as the late 1920s.
 As part of the construction to convert the line to subway use, two new steel swing bridges were built to cross the North and South Channels, and two artificial islands were built using sand from Jamaica Bay to provide a roadbed for the subway trestle.

 Work was completed right before the 1956 summer season, but the power supply was inadequate.
 Because of a strike, the delivery of substation equipment was delayed.
 Trains operated slowly across Jamaica Bay in order to conserve power.
-The newer R10s were intended to operate over the line, but because they required more power than the Arnines, the Arnines operated on the line.
+The newer R10s were intended to operate over the line, but because they required more power than the R1–9 fleet, the R1–9 fleet operated on the line instead.
 The line was incorporated into the Independent Subway System (IND) and connected to the IND Fulton Street Line.
 On June 28, 1956, service on the line began between Euclid Avenue and Rockaway Park at 6:38 PM and between Euclid Avenue and Wavecrest at 6:48 PM.
 Once the slow order was removed, the travel time from Euclid Avenue to Rockaway Park decreased from 40 to 28 minutes, and the travel time from Euclid Avenue to Wavecrest decreased from 44 to 32 minutes.

 In September 1956, the New York City Transit Authority announced that the Rockaway revenues were disappointing, as $15,000 was expected to be made every day during the summer, while only $7,000 was made.
 As a result, there was a $750,000 deficit.
 On January 27, 1957, as a result of low ridership, service was reduced from running on eight minute headways to Broad Channel to twelve minute headways.
 Since service alternated between Rockaway Park and Wavecrest, stations had a train every 24 minutes.
 The line was built to handle 100,000 daily passengers but was only carrying 6,000.
 A new station at Far Rockaway–Mott Avenue opened on January 16, 1958, completing the Rockaway Line.
 The completion of the new terminal was delayed due to the slow delivery of steel.